deadlyvipers/dojo_rules/introduction.md

 Hello, this is an introduction.
-Python path
+Python, JavaScript path